-Satel Oy is a Finnish electronics and Telecommunications company specializing in the design and manufacture of wireless data communication products.
-Satel designs, manufactures and sells radio modems intended for use in applications ranging from data transfer to alarm relay systems.
+SATEL Oy is a Finnish electronics and Telecommunications company specializing in the design and manufacture of wireless data communication products.
+SATEL designs, manufactures and sells radio modems intended for use in applications ranging from data transfer to alarm relay systems.
 End users of SATEL products include both public organizations and private individuals.

-Satel Oy is the leading European manufacturer of radio modems.
-Satel radio modems have been certified in most European countries and also in many non-European countries.
+SATEL Oy is the leading European manufacturer of radio modems.
+SATEL radio modems have been certified in most European countries and also in many non-European countries.

-This document is the integration guide for the SATELLINE-M3-TR8 radio transceiver module.
+This document is the integration guide for the SATELLINE-M3-TR8 and -TR9 radio transceiver modules.
 It is intended to describe how to use the module and how to integrate it into a host device.
+There is available two versions of SATELLINE-M3-TR9: Standard Freewave version YM7900 and customer specific Option 9 version YM7905.